jean-m-ribeiro/excel-table-import/README.md

 - Select the folder or file
 - Write the worksheet name that will be the data source
 - Write the first cell address of the table that will be the data source

-**If the answer is yes for the folder selection, then all data source's worksheet names and first cells must be equal**